Islamic/Democratic Political Thought

 - Full Year

-The course concludes with a series of case studies drawn from South and Southeast Asia, North Africa, and the Middle East, and Europe (for example, Turkey, Malaysia, Egypt, Pakistan, and Iran).
+The module concludes with a series of case studies drawn from South and Southeast Asia, North Africa, and the Middle East, and Europe (for example, Turkey, Malaysia, Egypt, Pakistan, and Iran).

-The course will initially be made available to postgraduate students enrolled on the MSc in Comparative Political Thought.
-In future, it may potentially be made available to students on the MSc in Middle East Politics, the MSc in Asian Politics, the MSc in African Politics, and the MSc in International Politics as an optional course.
+The module will initially be made available to postgraduate students enrolled on the MSc in Comparative Political Thought.
+In future, it may potentially be made available to students on the MSc in Middle East Politics, the MSc in Asian Politics, the MSc in African Politics, and the MSc in International Politics as an optional module.

-Through lectures, critical reading, and informed discussion, this course will enable students to:
+Through lectures, critical reading, and informed discussion, this module will enable students to: